 Following the approach described above will also ensure that what you tell others (your verbal business card) will be consistent with your executive resume.

 Executive resume guidance

-You can download additional guidelines on how to prepare an executive resume by clicking on DOWNLOAD PDF below.
+You can download additional guidelines, including an example, on how to prepare an executive resume by clicking on DOWNLOAD PDF below.
 You can read more about how to prepare an executive resume, the different types of resume formats and when they might be best for you, and how employers and recruiters use resumes to screen you out by getting my book, 12 Steps to a New Career.
 If you want to work with an expert to help you craft a strong and compelling resume, contact Carl.